astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 on par with Earth's moon - enters Earth's orbit.
 The ships attack major population centers in a devastating bombardment.

-The Syndicate, abandoned by their Reticulan allies, takes a gamble and hands over the alien data it has been collecting since 1947.
+The Syndicate, abandoned by their Reticulian allies, takes a gamble and hands over the alien data it has been collecting since 1947.
 Based on this data, the President authorizes a nuclear strike, but it is ineffective due to the Hierarchy ships' force fields.